borntofrappe/game-development/Games/Mazes/README.md

 This algorithm allows to remove any bias, at the price of slower runtime.

 In the demo, I illustrate how the algorithm works with the `Timer` utility, and by calling the `aldousBroder` function with a delay.

+## Wilson Algorithm

+Instead of a purely random walk, such as the one described in the previous algorithm, Wilson's approach leverages a loop-erased random walk.
+It has the same benefit of Aldous Broder, in being unbiased, but is suffers from a similar drawback, being slow.

+You can break down the algorithm's logic in two phases:

+- immediately, pick a cell at random and mark it as visited

+- recursively, proceed to create connection with a random walk:

+  - pick an unvisited cell, and take note of its position

+  - pick a neighbor at random.
+Note its position while moving to the new cell

+  - continue picking neighboring cells until you reach a visited cell

+  - when you reach a visited cell, remove the gates of the noted cells in the manner described by the path

+  - if the noted cells create a loop, erase said loop.

+  - repeat the random walk until every cell has been visited

+As you progress and find visited cells, it becomes easier and easier to find a path, meaning the algorithm is slow to start, and increases in speed once there are a few visited cells.